 - Make a little and gentle arch by your spine when you are raising your tailbone but not to give strain to your spine.

-- Now, set your eyes in a straight direction to the particular point or object.
+- Now, set your eyes in a straight direction to a particular point or object.

 - Make sure that your shoulders are not touching the floor.
 This Asana use your eight limbs; so it’s essential to keep your all eight body parts active, not relaxing on the floor.